urstruly/market-viewer/README.md

 This should be prefaced by saying that I didn't have much time to spend on the app as I am in the middle of a big move (to Dubai from Europe).
 But here are some of the things I would've liked to have added, but couldn't in the interest of time :)

 * Tests (Unit, Functional and Snapshot) :(
+* Highlighting the Filter button or changing the text with the active Filter.
+Clear All to clear the active filters.
 * Sorting for the grid
 * Validation for filters on Save
 * Error handling